Basars/preprocessors/README.md

                         mask         Generate binary masks that will be used as Dataset for segmentation models
-                        roi          Generate region-of-interest images that will be used as Dataset for classification models --new-shape NEW_SHAPE
+                        roi          Generate region-of-interest images that will be used as Dataset for classification model
+                        spreadsheet  Generate CSV files that contains encrypted patients identifiers and its file name --new-shape NEW_SHAPE
                         WxH.
 Resize the output image with desired width and height --jobs JOBS           Number of workers